-Member (Member of our Plan, or "Plan Member") - A person with Medicare who is eligible to get covered services, who has enrolled in our plan and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).
+Member (Member of our Plan, or "Plan Member") - A person with Medicare who is eligible to get covered services, who has enrolled in our plan and whose enrollment has been confirmed by the Centers for Medicare & Oregon Health Plan (Medicaid) Services (CMS).

-Oregon Health Plan (Medicaid) (or Medical Assistance) - A joint Federal and state program that helps with medical costs for some people with low incomes and limited resources.
-Oregon Health Plan (Medicaid) programs vary from state to state, but most health care costs are covered if you qualify for both Medicare and Oregon Health Plan (Medicaid).
-See Chapter 2, Section 6 for information about how to contact Oregon Health Plan (Medicaid) in your state.
+Oregon Health Plan (Medicaid) (or Medical Assistance) - A joint Federal and State program that helps with medical costs for some people with low incomes and limited resources.
+State Oregon Health Plan (Medicaid) programs vary, but most health care costs are covered if you qualify for both Medicare and Oregon Health Plan (Medicaid).